Dr Sara Dowsett - Counselling Psychologist

-The two main models of therapy I use:
+The two main models of therapy I use are:

 I work from the Coastal Practice in Hengistbury Head, a peaceful and professional practice near to the beach.
-It has three welcoming therapy rooms and is a pleasant and appropriate environment for therapy to take place (photos of the practice can be found below).
+It has four welcoming therapy rooms and is a pleasant environment for therapy to take place (photos of the practice can be found below).

 Training, qualifications & experience